shoes for platform tennis

 When it comes to choosing a court shoe, specifically one designed to withstand the conditions of platform tennis, you must choose an outdoor court shoe.

 Make sure your court shoe says “outdoor” and not “indoor”.
 You’d be surprised how many people think a court shoe can be used anywhere.
-The softer rubber outsoles of an indoor court shoe are going to get chewed up on a platform tennis court.

-This makes it more ideal for outdoor courts.
+This makes it ideal for outdoor courts.

-This is just one example using one brand name but no matter what brand you’re choosing make sure it’s an outdoor court shoe with some sort of abrasion technology in the outsole.
-That'll ensure you've got a shoe with a tough outsole.
+This is just one example using one brand name but no matter what brand you’re choosing, make sure it’s an outdoor court shoe with some sort of abrasion technology in the outsole.
+That’ll ensure you’ve got a shoe with a tough outsole.

 Court Shoe Anatomy - A Durable Upper

+Essentially, it’s the material that hugs your foot and is commonly made of synthetic mesh or leather.
 In the case of shoes for platform tennis, avoid super lightweight mesh synthetic uppers that are designed for optimal breathability.

 Why?